aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-manipulation/using-structured-document-tags/_index.md

 ---
 title: Using Structured Document Tags (SDT) in Aspose.Words for Java
-linktitle: Using Structured Document Tags (SDT) in Aspose.Words for Java
+linktitle: Using Structured Document Tags (SDT)
 second_title: Aspose.Words Java Document Processing API
 description: Learn how to use Structured Document Tags (SDT) in Aspose.Words for Java with this comprehensive guide.
 Create, modify, and bind SDTs to custom XML data.
 type: docs